In the News

 Read the rededication prayer of the Logan Utah Temple here.

 On Oct.
 6, 1876, during the 46th Semiannual General Conference, President Brigham Young announced a temple for Cache Valley in the Utah Territory.
-President Young also announced that the Utah Territory had been divided into three districts, each district with the responsibility of building a temple.
+President Young also announced that the Utah Territory had been divided into three districts, each district with the responsibility of building a house of the Lord.
 On Dec.
 2, 1876, leaders in northern Utah received a letter specifying that the temple in Cache Valley would be built in the city of Logan.

 Church leaders broke ground for the Logan temple on May 18, 1877.
 Elder Orson Pratt of the Quorum of the Twelve Apostles dedicated the site, and President John W. Young, first counselor in the First Presidency, broke ground.
 This happened less than a month after ground was broken for the Manti Utah Temple, making it the first time in Church history that two groundbreakings happened in the same year.